michellechlin/Time-Series-Analysis/README.md

 $ model =lm(Y~all pre-selected variables)
 ```

-STEP 6 - Automatically shrink the model by selecting variables based on AIC:
+STEP 6 - Automatically shrink the model by selecting variables based on AIC, use
 ```
 $ library(MASS)
 $ stepAIC(model)